Staffbase/gha-workflows/README.md

 <details>
 <summary>The action can be used to auto-merge a dependabot PR with minor and patch updates.</summary>

+The action is called by creating a PR.
+Dependabot must have ownership of the corresponding dependency files in order to be able to merge the PRs.

 ```yml
 name: Enable Dependabot Auto-Merge